How to choose your first super fund

 Compare how super funds perform over the long term

-Your super builds up over almost 50 years (for some people).
-So, you need to look for a super fund with strong, long-term performance.
+Your super builds up over your working life.
+So, you need to look for a super fund with strong, long-term performance2.
 This could make a big difference to the amount of money you retire with.
-Look at past investment results, not just how a fund is performing today.

 Understand net benefit - it’s an indicator of a fund’s value

-Net benefit is your investment returns, after paying administration and investment fees and costs.
+Net benefit is your investment returns, after paying administration and investment fees and costs and transaction costs and taxes.
 When you’re comparing the performance of super funds or checking that your fund is delivering on your investments, the net benefit is an important factor to consider.

 Explore net benefit: AustralianSuper’s Balanced option

 The following table shows how the net benefit of AustralianSuper’s Balanced option compares to the average of all super funds and the average retail funds.
-This shows what a member would have for 5, 10 and 15 years to 30 June 2023, in addition to a $50,000 starting balance and employer contributions, assuming they started with a $50,000 annual salary.2
+This shows what a member would have for 5, 10 and 15 years to 30 June 2024, in addition to a $50,000 starting balance and employer contributions, assuming they started with a $50,000 annual salary3.

 Net Benefit Outcomes